When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Invest In Reusable Containers

-This one-time investment will cost a little upfront but will save you money over and over.
+This one-time investment will cost a little upfront but will save you money repeatedly.
 Gone are the days when you would add ziplock bags or throw away plastic containers to your shopping cart.

-There’s no need for those others with your collection of mason jars and Pyrex.
-Mason jars are very affordable and all my glass containers come from the outlet store.
+There’s no need for those others with your mason jars and Pyrex collection.
+Mason jars are not much money; all my glass containers come from the outlet store.

 I have more than enough.
 Using reusable glass containers is one of my favorite ways minimalism saves money.
 However, I might have to pare down my collection.